Algebraic solutions of tropical optimization problems: New Constrained Optimization Problem

 \section{New Constrained Optimization Problem}

 This section includes a direct, complete solution to a new constrained optimization problem.
-We follow the approach developed in \cite{Krivulin2013Amultidimensional,Krivulin2014Complete,Krivulin2014Aconstrained} to introduce an additional variable, which represents the minimum value of the objective function, and then to reduce the problem to the solving of an inequality, where the new variable plays the role of a parameter.
+We follow the approach developed in \cite{Krivulin2015Multidimensional,Krivulin2014Complete,Krivulin2014Constrained} to introduce an additional variable, which represents the minimum value of the objective function, and then to reduce the problem to solving a parametrized inequality.